alozano-77/AWS-SAA-C02-Course/README.md

 NACLs are used when traffic enters or leaves a subnet.
 Since they are attached to a subnet and not a resource, they only filter data as it crosses in or out.
-If two EC2 instances in a VPC communicate, the NACL does nothing because it is not involved.
+If two EC2 instances in the same subnet communicate, the NACL does nothing because it is not involved.

-NACLs have an inbound and outbound sets of rules.
+NACLs have two set of rules: inbound and outbound.

-When a specific rule set has been called, the one with the lowest rule number first.
+Rules are processed in order and that processing starts with the lowest rule number.
 As soon as one rule is matched, the processing stops for that particular piece of traffic.

-The action can be for the traffic to **allow** or **deny** the traffic.
+The action on a particular NACL rule can be to explicitly **allow** or **deny** the traffic.

-Each rule has the following fields related to traffic
+Each rule has the following fields related to traffic:

 - type
 - protocol: tcp, udp, or icmp